By Chuck Woodbury

 On frequently traveled routes between seasonal jobs, Bruder profiles people from all walks of life who ended up poor in their senior years, dependent on extra income to survive.
 Her description of the back-breaking work at Amazon during the holiday season (for about $11.50 an hour) makes you realize how desperate some elderly Americans are for the money.
 It’s heartbreaking to hear some of their stories.

 Bruder is an excellent writer and the book is a page-turner.
 But I think she presents a sensational picture of “work camping” that is not accurate.
 Still, it’s an eye-opener to the lives of some older Americans who really must work for their supper.
-“Nomadland” is available at Amazon.com.
+“Nomadland” is available on Amazon.